Wiki wiki dollar

-A wiki wiki dollar was a giveaway promotion in the United States from the Chevron gasoline company during the 1960s.
-The advertising campaign featured a wiki wiki girl, played by dancer Irene Tsu, dressed in a grass skirt and performing a brisk hula while standing on a gasoline pump.
+Wiki wiki dollar was a giveaway promotion in the United States from the Chevron gasoline company during the 1960s.
+The advertising campaign featured a Wiki wiki girl, played by dancer Irene Tsu, dressed in a grass skirt and performing a hula while standing on a gasoline pump.

 The National Petroleum News noted it was one of the many promotional gimmicks attempted by gasoline companies in the 1960s and described it as part of "a late Sixties West Coast duel" between Chevron and Shell:

 Chevron paid game players "Wiki Wiki Dollars" of $1 to $2,500 for matching segments of game pieces and offered more than $2,300,000 in prizes as part of a "hula" bingo game.

-The Hawaiian use of the word "wiki" was the local pronunciation of the word "quickly" spoken to them by missionaries trying to get their flocks to work more to Western timeframes than the more laid back Hawaiian work ethic of getting it done in plenty of time.
-Quickly became Wikly became "wiki."

 In the San Francisco Express Times in 1969, editor Marvin Garson denounced the campaign as part of an article on Standard Oil, the corporate predecessor of Chevron.
 He wrote:

 Standard debauches the public taste with its garish $2,300,000 hula-hula Wiki Wiki Dollar giveaway.
 Standard strangles the beauty of the American road.